Sisters, let’s dance

 We will dance until there is nothing left, but our most authentic selves intimately dancing within our sisterhood.

 Find our ground.
 Open our hearts.
 Be in our truths.

 Women of all generations are welcome.

-All who identify as female are welcome.
+All who identify with the feminine are welcome.

 Sunday, October 25th, 2020